mrgoodsire/AgeofAshes/Session_Notes.md

  - Potency Crystal - Asemer
  - Scroll of Magic Missile - Hal

+### Session 3 XP:
+ - 180     Rescuing Bumblebrashers/Calmont
+ - 60      Grauladon
+ - 120     Bug Bear x2
+ - 60      Goblin Dog x3
+ - 80      Skeleton Prisoners x4
+ - 40      Graveshell
+ - 480    Session Total
+ - 940    Level 1 Total

 # Session 4

 ## Hellknight Hill Interior

 ### Clerk's Office
 We enter and Gus spies a giant bat with a 15 foot wingspan hanging from the ceiling.
 He approaches it peacefully.
 Combat!
 A worg and an Imp enter the fray!
+We kill all of them but the Imp whom me tie up with some rope.
+The worgs eyes light on fire and burn out.
+This means something.
+The imp says, "All hail Asmodeus!" and tries to cast a spell.
+Gus promptly beheads it.
+Gus puts the heads in a sack in the corner of the office.

+### Record Room
+We enter and immediately fight three rats.
+Combat!
+They dead.

+#### Room Loot:
+ - Mound of meat - Mo'
+ - Wild Blackberries - Mo'

+### Larder
+We find rotten food mounds and worg nests.
+Gus knows that the burning eyes are not typically a Worg trait.

+We move through an empty column room, hallway, and staging area to a hidden door.

+### Secret Corridor
+A spear impales Fable who was tra-la-la-ing down the hallway.
+A 34 to hit doing 22 damage.
+Holy shit.
+Gus heals her.

+### Secret Imp Room
+A devil room with texts and reagents for summoning devils.

+#### Room Loot:
+ - Silver shortsword

+**Level Up!**

+## Helknight Hill

+### Dungeon Entrance
+We encounter three birds.
+Combat!